Trip Ref #10591

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

 This adventure involves up to six hours of hiking per day, so you'll need to be happy with full days on your feet.
 This will sometimes mean uneven trails with a decent chunk of elevation gain to manage.
 Trekking around the Voidomatis River involves some river crossings, so bring waterproof hiking shoes and/or a pair of sandals with ankle straps.
-The rafting is easygoing and you won't need any experience.
+The rafting is easygoing, rated Class I-II depending on water levels, and you won't need any experience.

 Tips are not included in the trip cost.
 These are entirely at your discretion but there is an expectation to tip for good service.
 Your guide will help with advice, however we suggest the below as a guideline per person: